Conditional Independence Testing Using Exchangeable Pairs: Empirical Analysis

-Throughout the rest of the article, all tests are considered to be at $5\%$ nominal level.
-For the resampling based tests, the cut-offs are computed based on 500 interactions.
-Each experiment is repeated 1000 times to compute the power of the tests based on the proportion of times they rejected $H_0$.
-First, consider an example involving unidimensional observations in simple regression framework. \begin{example} \textnormal{Let $X, Y$ and $Z$ be univariate random variables such that $Z\sim F$, $X = Z + \varepsilon_1$ and $Y = rX + Z + \varepsilon_2$, where $\varepsilon_1,\varepsilon_2\stackrel{i.i.d.}{\sim}F$ independent of $Z$ and $r\in \R$ and $F$ is (a) standard normal distribution, (b) standard Student's t-distribution with 4 degrees of freedom and (c) standard Cauchy distribution.
-It is easy to see that if $r = 0$, $X\indpt Y|Z$ and $X\not\indpt Y|Z$, otherwise.
+Throughout the remainder of the article, all tests are conducted at the $5\%$ nominal level.
+For the resampling-based procedures, the critical values are computed using $500$ resampling iterations.
+Each experiment is repeated $1000$ times, and the empirical power is estimated as the proportion of replications in which $H_0$ is rejected.
+First, consider an example involving unidimensional observations in a simple regression framework. \begin{example} Let $X$, $Y$, and $Z$ be univariate random variables such that $Z\sim F$, $X=Z+\varepsilon_1$, and $Y=rX+Z+\varepsilon_2$, where $\varepsilon_1,\varepsilon_2\stackrel{i.i.d.}{\sim}F$ are independent of $Z$, $r\in\mathbb{R}$, and $F$ is chosen to be (a) the standard normal distribution, (b) the standard Student's $t$-distribution with $4$ degrees of freedom, or (c) the standard Cauchy distribution.
+It is easy to verify that $X\indpt Y\mid Z$ when $r=0$, whereas $X\not\indpt Y\mid Z$ otherwise.
 Moreover, the strength of the conditional dependence between $X$ and $Y$ given $Z$ increases as $|r|$ increases.

 The power of the tests is evaluated for different values of $r$ with sample size fixed at $n=50$.
-The findings are reported in Figure \ref{fig:power-1}.
-Observe that most of the competing tests are affected by the presence of outliers in the data.
-Note that Example \ref{exa:ex1}(a) to \ref{exa:ex1}(c) can be viewed as ordered examples with increasing degree of heaviness within the tail regions.
-The effect of this is reflected in the power of the tests. } \end{example}
+The results are reported in Figure \ref{fig:power-1}.
+It can be observed that several competing tests are sensitive to the presence of outliers in the data.
+Note that Examples \ref{exa:ex1}(a)–\ref{exa:ex1}(c) represent distributions with progressively heavier tails.
+This effect is reflected in the power of the competing tests. \end{example}

 \begin{example} Here, a bivariate noise distributions with geometric dependence structures is considered.
 Specifically, suppose $Z\sim \text{Unif}(0,1)$, $X = Z + \eta_1$, and $Y = Z + \eta_2$, where $(\eta_1,\eta_2)$ is generated from an equal mixture of two bivariate normal distributions with mean zero and variance–covariance matrices $\bm \Sigma_1$ and $\bm \Sigma_2$, respectively.
 The power of the tests is computed for the following choices: